Do High School Relationships Last in College?

 There are also some factors that are often impossible to avoid such as the parents of one individual moving and forcing the relationship to become long-distance as well as college admission having the same effect.

-High school sweethearts tend to have different psychology than couples that met later in life.
+High school sweethearts tend to have different psychology than couples that meet later in life.
 The biggest reason for this is not how long the couple has been together but how old they were when they were together.

 As mentioned, there are a lot of changes that individuals go through emotionally during their teenage years.
 Relationships that are able to turn these changes into bonding experiences tend to make the relationship stronger than would otherwise be possible between couples that met as adults.